 With the objective of combining her previous work experiences from the private and social sectors, Camille oversees all aspects of the Social Innovation Lab projects from planning through implementation and impact assessment.

 Camille’s areas of expertise lie in business development, social innovation, entrepreneurship, and impact.
 Before joining the Adecco Group, she completed a fellowship at a social impact accelerator in Guatemala helping start-ups develop and succeed.
 Prior to that, Camille worked at leading corporations including over two years at Salesforce in business development roles and a year at W.L.
 Gore & Associates in marketing.
 While at Salesforce, Camille supported the company’s foundation with the coordination of educational programmes and wrote her master's thesis in the area of shared value creation.
 Camille has lived on three continents and speaks English, French, German and Spanish.
 She holds an MSc in Management from HEC Lausanne (Switzerland) and a BSc in Business Administration from Bishops University (Canada).

-Garrett has over ten years of experience working in the field of communication.
+Garrett has over fifteen years of experience working in the field of communication.
 During his career, he has brought exciting and inspiring stories to life for businesses of all sizes.
 Topics and sectors include design and furniture, jewellery, learning and development, technology, fashion, and HR.
 A gifted communicator and confident presenter, Garrett also has experience in radio, video, and voiceover.
 His areas of expertise include campaign planning, copywriting, relationship management, and stakeholder engagement.
 He has a global perspective thanks to a career and life journey that spans over four different countries and is fluent in both English and Italian.
 Garrett graduated from Syracuse University with a bachelor’s degree in Speech and Communications.